 - The writers are a “12min team”, it feels impersonal

-I like book reviewers who put their faces behind their business and their writers.
+I appreciate book reviewers who put their faces behind their business and their writers.

 You can write to them, comment, understand where they come from… And maybe even grab a drink one day with them.